CUCyber/presentations/networking/firewall.md

 ### Why Zones

-* different requirements for different parts of the network
+* Different requirements for different parts of the network
-* businesses are typically too large for simple rule based policies
+* Businesses are typically too large for simple rule based policies
-* more granular control over traffic flow
+* More granular control over traffic flow

 ### Internal

-* internal network usually are more dynamic than external networks
+* Internal network usually are more dynamic than external networks
-* typically require dynamic routing
+* Typically require dynamic routing

 Note:
 * What would you put in the internal network?